- 1 106.20.1 AASHTOWARE Project (AWP)

 - 11 106.20.11 Internal Material Records

-MoDOT implemented AASHTO SM as the data recording/handling instrument.
-It makes electronic reports available to designated construction project personnel who are using SM as the project tool.
-The same information is also available electronically to authorized individuals who wish to access the SM program, including supervisory personnel.
+MoDOT implemented AASHTOWARE Project (AWP) as the data recording/handling instrument.
+It makes electronic reports available to designated construction project personnel who are using AWP as the project tool.
+The same information is also available electronically to authorized individuals who wish to access the AWP program, including supervisory personnel.
 Summary reports have been developed in Cognos.
-There are still many uses for hard copy reports for such areas as Maintenance, General Services, non-SM projects and others, where Materials has the responsibility of making an official statement about a material for the purposes of authorizing use or payment.
-As the use of SM advances, every effort should be made to utilize the Free Form abilities of it to generate reports.
+There are still many uses for hard copy reports for such areas as Maintenance, General Services, non-AWP projects and others, where Materials has the responsibility of making an official statement about a material for the purposes of authorizing use or payment.
+As the use of AWP advances, every effort should be made to utilize the Free Form abilities of it to generate reports.
 This will provide an electronic history file of the report for future reference.
 For all hard copies, the distributions as listed in this article should continue to be noted within the report body.
 The hard copy may be the only way the interested parties will have access to the information.
-In the event that there is some question with SM as to who should be notified, these distributions may also be informative.
+In the event that there is some question with AWP as to who should be notified, these distributions may also be informative.
 It is not necessary to make hard copies for the State Construction and Materials Engineer except when requested or when so stated in this article.
 At the present time, hard copies to a specific project are not required by any district.

 18.104.22.168 Automation Section